The Ultimate Guide to Accounts Receivable

 What are Accounts Receivable?

 Accounts receivable are funds that a customer owes to a business after receiving goods or services for which they have not yet paid.
 Accounts receivable may also refer to goods or services that a customer has purchased on credit.
-In short, accounts receivable refers to any outstanding balances a business intends to collect from a customer.
+In short, accounts receivable refers to any outstanding balances a business intends to collect from a customer and it's one of the core areas that accounts receivable software and AR process automation are designed to manage.

 Businesses typically aim to collect accounts receivable within a year, but often much sooner.
 You can think of accounts receivable as a short-term line of credit, where the company expects quick payment for the full amount of the product or service they provided to their customer.